What can we do right now to support tobacco control?

 3. Strengthen tobacco use identification in clinical practice.
 Most health systems do not capture all tobacco users in their EMR systems.
 Adopt best practices as shown by Kaiser Permanente of Northern California here.

-6. Resolve public disputation about the harms of vaping and other non-combustible sources of nicotine.
-For adults who have difficulty quitting, harm reduction is the answer.
-Why would we argue with millions of adults who switched from smoking to vaping.
+7. Resolve public disputation about the harms of vaping and other non-combustible sources of nicotine.
+Nicotine in any form is harmful to people under the age of 25.
+For adults who have difficulty quitting, harm reduction may be the answer.
+Why would we argue with millions of adults who have already switched from smoking to vaping?

 8. Focus on the highest risk populations: Seniors, American Indian and Alaska Natives, people who identify as lesbian, gay, bisexual, or transgender, Black people, Native Hawaiian and Pacific Islander people, and women.